communitiesuk/submit-social-housing-lettings-and-sales-data/docs/infrastructure.md

 When a pull request is opened to `main` only the Test stage runs.

+## Review apps

+When a pull request is opened a review app will be spun up.
+The reviews apps connect to their own PostgreSQL and Redis instances with its own worker.

+The review app github pipeline is independent of any test pipeline and therefore it will attempt to deploy regardless of the state the code is in.

+The usual seeding process takes place when the review app boots so there will be some minimal data that can be used to login with.
+2FA has been disabled in the review apps for easier access.

+The app boots in a new environment called `review`.
+As such this is the environment you should filter by for sentry errors or to change any config.

+After a sucessful deployment a comment will be added to the pull request with the URL to the review app for your convenience.
+When a pull request is updated e.g. more code is added it will re-deploy the new code.

+Once a pull request has been closed the review app infrastructure will be tore down to save on any costs.
+Should you wish to re-open a closed pull request the review app will be spun up again.

 ## Setting up Infrastructure for a new environment

 ### Staging